WillBekerman/satellite-wind-speeds/README.md

 # file structure

-*Makefile* - if you have GNU make installed, you can simply enter the comment "make" in the terminal to execute the Makefile and reproduce the results.
-Warning, this is computationally intensive.

-*data/* - original downaloaded .nc data files and processed .RData data files.
+*data/* - downloaded .nc data files and processed .RData data files.

 *R_scripts/* R scripts for processing data, fitting models, producing figures, etc.

-*R/* - Files containing R functions
+*R/* - Files containing R functions.

+*bash_scripts/* - Bash scripts for running analyses.

+*figures/* - For saving figures.

+*model_fits/* - For saving model fits.

+# reproduction

+Our analysis can be reproduced by running bash_scripts/full_analysis.
+See the contents of that file to learn more about each step of the analysis.